Join thousands worldwide already moving with pliability.

 Why You Feel Like You're Bad at Sports

-You feel like you're bad at sports—not just okay, but actually bad: the kind of bad where you avoid pickup games, turn down league invitations, and dread anything involving a ball.
+You feel like you're bad at sports.
+Not just okay, but actually bad: the kind of bad where you avoid pickup games, turn down league invitations, and dread anything involving a ball.
 The embarrassment and comparison to athletes who make it look easy is real.
 But this is a matter of perception, not a fixed identity.
 You're not broken.
 You're reading athletic struggles as proof of fundamental incompetence when they're signals pointing to specific, identifiable gaps.

 Why does athletic ability look so automatic for others?